 Now Simmons is speaking up about being cast in the iconic DC Comics role for the first time.
-Recently the folks at Collider asked if he was drawing any inspiration from any of the previous live-action Jim Gordons -- one of whom is still playing the role on TV's Gotham -- and here is what Simmons had to say:
+Recently the folks at Collider asked if he was drawing any inspiration from any of the previous live-action Jim Gordons — one of whom is still playing the role on TV’s

 “Obviously, a lot of really wonderful actors have played that character previously, and most of them I saw at the time the movies came out, never imagining that I would be doing the same thing.
 So, I can’t say that I don’t have some impression of that character in my head that’s based on what I saw, but I’m not planning on going back and watching any of the other films.”

 He further explained, “I’m just planning on learning as much as I can about him through the comics and getting my feet wet in the first movie, and then hopefully continuing on from there.”
 He also says there are things in the character that he probably won’t be able to help but copy, but that’s more universal than a style choice.
 “I’m sure there will be differences and similarities with what Gary Oldman or Pat Hingle have done before,” Simmons continued, “but I’m just going to try to do my take on it and be as informed as I can about the rich history of the Batman universe, going into it.”

 Simmons won’t show up on set to play Gordon for a couple of months still, as he has two other film commitments to finish first.
 It’ll be interesting to see just how big a part Gordon plays in